wuespace/.github/README.md

 give it a `<workflow-name>.properties.json` and select one of our nice icons from the `template-workflows/icons` folder.

-Open a Pull Request and take a look!
+Open a Pull Request and we take a look!

 More information on GitHub Actions workflow templates here: \
 https://docs.github.com/en/actions/learn-github-actions/sharing-workflows-with-your-organization